headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 This plugin works both with **Maven** or with a plain IntelliJ project as long as OSGi Modules **Jar** files are created correctly. **Maven** for sure it the easiest way to handle a Sling / AEM project but that is not required anymore.

 **Attention**: IntelliJ has no way to generate a ZIP file based on resources so to create an Sling Package.
-It will deploy the content but **not create** a package.
+It will deploy the content but does **not create** a package.

 **Note**: there is a checkbox called **Load By Default** below the Connection name and description.
 If one is selected then the plugin will do the **Connect in Run or Debug Mode** right when IntelliJ is started to that user can start working on that project right away.
 Keep in mind that the **Sling or AEM Server** must be started at that time otherwise the connection will fail and must be executed manually later.

 To deploy and debug the remote AEM server the plugin needs to know which sever to connect to, user and password etc. For that the user needs to create at least one **Server Configuration**.
 It is possible to have multiple server configurations and to deploy to each of them separately even though only one at a given time.

-**Note**: keep in mind that Server Configurations are **per Project** and Server Configurations must be created for new Projects.
+**Note**: keep in mind that Server Configurations are **per Project** and Server Configurations must be created for each Projects independently.

 A Server Configuration is created by clicking on the plus (+) icon.
 After the creation the Server Configuration can be edited by the edit icon (3rd from the left).
 Configuration are only created / stored when the configuration is valid and finished by clicking on the **Ok** button.
 Otherwise the changes are discarded.
 So here we go: